-Your logo is a visual representation of your brand — when people see it, they'll automatically assume it's attached to your company.
-However, there's a risk of other businesses using your exact logo or creating a similar one that consumers easily confuse with yours.
+Your logo is a visual representation of your brand—when people see it, they'll automatically assume it's attached to your company.
+However, other businesses may use your exact logo or create a similar one that consumers easily confuse with yours.
 This can significantly affect the public's perception of your brand, whether accidental or intentional.
 Registering your logo as a trademark can legally protect your business's reputation and intellectual property.

 What Is a Trademark?